stephenslater/Crowd-Dynamics/docs/index.md

 This problem requires the use of multiple frameworks:

-* __Big Data:__ because we process 150 GB of low-resolution historical video.
+* __Big Data:__ because we process 850 GB (the four days used for performance evaluation) of low-resolution historical video.
-* __Big Compute/HPC:__ handling the throughput for streaming analytics of real-time science center plaza video feed
+* __Big Compute/HPC:__ handling the throughput for streaming analytics of real-time science center plaza video feed.

-With the Big Data part of our solution, we have fine-grained data parallelism and a SPMD execution model, while with the Big Compute component, we have coarse-grained data and functional parallelism and a DAT execution model.
+With the Big Data part of our solution, we have fine-grained data parallelism and a SPMD execution model, while with the Big Compute component, we have coarse-grained data and functional parallelism and a DAG execution model.

 ## Data, Software, and Infrastructure